Pocket Dragon Adventures

-Pocket Dragon Adventures (Spanish: Pocket Dragons) is an animated TV series produced by the Spanish animation studio D'Ocon Films Productions, in co-production with Televisión Española, Bohbot Entertainment, and DIC Entertainment.
-The series is based on the Pocket Dragon characters created by artist Real Musgrave, best known for the Pocket Dragons figurines also based on his work.
+Pocket Dragon Adventures (Spanish: Pocket Dragons) is an animated series produced by the Spanish animation studio D'Ocon Films Productions, in co-production with Televisión Española, Bohbot Entertainment, and DIC Productions.
+The series is based on the Pocket Dragons characters created by artist Real Musgrave, best known for the Pocket Dragons figurines also based on his work.

 The series centers on the Pocket Dragons (a group of very small dragons) who live with a kindly old wizard, and their many adventures.
 The show premiered in the United States on the Bohbot Kids Network syndicated programming strand in early 1998.

-The series itself was created by Craig Miller and Marv Wolfman, who also produced and story edited the series.
+The series was created by Craig Miller and Marv Wolfman, who also produced and story edited the series.
 Together or separately, they wrote over 40% of the total number of episodes.
 Pocket Dragon Adventures was also the first animated series signed to a labor contract with the Writers Guild of America.

 Synopsis

-The setting is shown to be set in the Medieval era, with other elements thrown in; often bizarre ones (e.g., yellow-painted taxicabs pulled by rhinoceroses).
+The setting is shown to be set in the Medieval era, with other elements thrown in, often bizarre ones (e.g., yellow-painted taxicabs pulled by rhinoceroses).
 Most episodes of the series include standard Medieval fare, such as armored knights, and some science fiction elements, such as flying saucers.